Calder Casino: History

 In the mid-1960s, real estate developer Stephen A. Calder envisioned summertime horse racing in Florida; in 1965, on the advice of Mr. Calder, the Florida Legislature approved a bill allowing for it.
 Prior to this time, a fall meet was held at Tropical Park Race Track in Miami and winter / spring meets at Hialeah Park, and Gulfstream Park in Broward County.
 In 1970, Stephen Calder received a permit for summertime racing but the meet was run at Tropical Park because construction was not complete at Calder.
 On May 6, 1971 Calder Race Course held its first day of racing.
-When William L. McKnight became the new owner of Tropical Park, he stated his intentions of closing the track and switching the dates to the Calder track, of which he was one of the principal investors.
+When William L. McKnight became the new owner of Tropical Park, he stated his intentions of closing the track and switching the dates to the Calder track, in which he was one of the principal investors.
 Racing ceased at Tropical Park in 1972.

 The 1980s brought about renovations and expansions and two purchases.
 The first purchase was by Bertram R. Firestone and the second was by Kawasaki Leasings, Inc. In 1992 the "Festival of the Sun" was introduced.
 By 1997, simulcasting was introduced (so bets could be placed at Calder on races from other tracks).
 The handle increased significantly; the track increased purses.
 In January 1999, Churchill Downs Incorporated (CDI) purchased Calder Race Course for approximately $86 million.
 In the first years of the new century the track introduced the "Florida Million" and the "Summit of Speed".

 Calder's Summit of Speed has produced several Breeders' Cup champions and Eclipse Award winners since its start in 2000.
 (The Eclipse award is the highest honor bestowed in American racing).
 In its short history, the Summit of Speed attracted some of the country's top sprinters, including Cajun Beat and Orientate who both went on to win Breeders' Cup Sprint championship races (Orientate 2002, Cajun Beat 2003).
 In 2005, Lost in the Fog won at Calder, although was later defeated in the Breeders' Cup.
 The Summit of Speed turned out to be the single biggest day in the history of Calder.
 In 2004, over $10.8 million was wagered on the event.